huaminghuangtw/Evergreen-Notes/Permanent-Notes/every-single-day-chop-wood-carry-waters.md

 # The “Consistently Good Rather Than Occasionally Great” Principle

-* Don't aim to be consistently great; aim to be great at being _consistent_.
+* Don’t aim to be consistently great; aim to be great at being _consistent_.
 * Mastery follows consistent/constant work.
 * **Consistency \> Intensity:** Intensity makes a good story.
 Consistency makes progress.